msajiba/plant-client/README.md

 # plant-house-client

-### This is a Warehouse Management System Web Ppplication.
+### This is a Warehouse Management System Web Application.

 [Project Demo](https://plant-assignment.web.app/)